2025 Capita Spring Break Resort Twin Review

 It’s An All-Mountain Snowboard That Carves Exceptionally Well

-The Resort Twin can carve incredibly well.
+This is a board that carves so well.
 When you first step on this board, you’ll notice it has an exceptional level of edge hold.
 Capita Gave this board its Radial Sidecut with Deathgrip technology.
 This special sidecut means the Resort Twin has a traditional sidecut arc that runs the length of the board, with one additional contact point added directly in the center of the arc.
 If you were to look closely at the edge of this snowboard, it would look like this.

 Notice the extra bump in the center of the snowboard’s edge?
 That extra contact point in the center of the sidecut allows the board to grip better in all conditions, regardless of the type of terrain you are riding in.
 The extra level of grip allows you to feel in control at all times, so you can ride confidently and improve how you connect your turns without worrying if it’s too icy out.